puppetlabs/trapperkeeper/documentation/Command-Line-Arguments.md

 Each item in the list of paths can be one of:
 * A path to a single config file
 * A path to a directory of config files.
 Only files ending in .cfg will be used
-* A path a file inside of a jar.
+* A path to a file inside of a jar.
 E.g. `jar:file:///usr/bin/myjar.jar!/bootstrap.cfg`

 ## `main` and Trapperkeeper